6 September, 2018

 In this blog, we’ll explore whether standard cooling infrastructure designs utilizing simple cooling capacity and airflow requirement calculations are appropriate for very high-density facilities.
 We’ll use an example model to demonstrate the importance of understanding airflow delivery when dealing with such a scenario, and conclude with a proposal that virtual modeling is the only cost-effective and viable method of doing so.

-The Virtual Facility (VF) model we’ll use for this example includes a cooling capacity that is more than twice that of the installed IT.
+The digital twin model we’ll use for this example includes a cooling capacity that is more than twice that of the installed IT.

 Data center rack-level power definition plot